Necessary and sufficient graphical conditions for optimal adjustment sets in causal graphical models with hidden variables: Further theoretical results and proofs

 \textit{Proof.} If exactly one valid adjustment set exists, then optimality holds by Def.~\ref{def:def_gra_opt} and then this set is $\Opt$ because $\Opt$ is always valid if a valid set exists (Lemma~\ref{thm:validity}).

 The proof is based on Lemma~\ref{thm:existence} and relation~\eqref{eq:decomp}.
 We will first prove the ``if''-statement by showing that Cond.~(I) leads to term~(i)$\geq$(iii) and Cond.~(II) leads to term~(ii)$\geq$(iv) from which optimality follows by Lemma~\ref{thm:existence}.
-Then we prove the ``only if''-statement by showing that if either of the two conditions is not fulfilled, then (i)$<$(iii) or (ii)$<$(iv) for some distribution $\Prob$ consistent with $\Gra$ and graphical optimality does not hold.
+Then we prove the ``only if''-statement by showing that if either of the two conditions is not fulfilled, then for every adjustment set there exists an alternative set such that (i)$<$(iii) or (ii)$<$(iv) for some distribution $\Prob$ consistent with $\Gra$.
+This implies that graphical optimality does not hold.

 \textbf{``if''}: We have to show that if both conditions hold, then $I_{\A;\Y|\B\R \X\Sel} \geq I_{\R;\Y|\A\B \X \Sel}$ and $I_{\X;\R|\A\B \Sel} \geq I_{\X;\A|\B\R \Sel}$ where $\Opt=\A\B$ and $\Z'=\R\B$ with $\B=\Opt\cap\Z'$.
 Further, we use $\A_\Par=\A\cap\Par$ and $\A_\Col=(\A\cap \Col\Par_\Col)\setminus\A_\Par$ where $\A=\A_\Par\cup \A_\Col$.